 Once he gets the rider amount, the term insurance comes to an end and its period gets shortened.
 However, anything to this effect must be mentioned in the policy document.

-Finally, here is an instance when the period of a term insurance gets extended.
-In case of a renewable term insurance plan, the policy gets extended by another term up to a specific age of the policyholder.
+It is another instance where the period of term insurance gets extended.
+In the case of a renewable term insurance plan, the policy gets extended by another term up to a specific age of the policyholder.

 The beauty of this renewable plan is that the insurability is not a consideration for renewing the term insurance.
-This means that even if the assured is in a medical condition that will debar him from acquiring a fresh term insurance; he has an option to get his term insurance plan renewed without any medical undertaking.
+This means that even if the assured is in a medical condition that will exclude him/her from acquiring fresh term insurance; he/she has an option to get his term insurance plan renewed without any medical undertaking.

 The only thing that’s changed here is the premium amount.
 The policyholder will need to pay a higher premium than the original premium amount that was given out by the assured during the initial term period, after the diagnosis of a disease.

 You just need to go through the terms and conditions laid down in the policy document.
 Most term life plans do not expire at the end of the term period.